haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/actions.md

 ### searchAndMultiSelectOption

 Search for and select options from a Magento multi-select drop-down menu.
-For example, the drop-down menu you use to assign Products to Categories.
+例如， the drop-down menu you use to assign Products to Categories.

 Attribute|Type|Use|Description
 ---|---|---|---